 Display serial ID GBIC information.

-gbicShow [slotnumber/][portnumber]
+Synopsis abiaChorr [alata umber/][portnumber]

+Availability goresnow (storne

+All users.

-V3.0 and V4.0
+Release V3.0 and V4.0

+Description

-Use this command to display information about Serial Identification GBICs (also known as module definition "4" GBICs).
-These gbics provide extended information that describes the GBICs capabilities, interfaces, manufacturer, and other information.
+known as module defin isplay information about Serial Identification GBICs (also ition "4" GBICs).
+These gbics provide extended bes the GBICs capabilities, interfaces, manufacturer, and

-Use this command with no operand to display a summary of all GBICs in the switch.
-The summary shows the GBIC type (see switchShow for an explanation of the two letter codes) and, for Serial ID GBIC, the vendor name and GBIC serial number.
+switch.
+The summary s n no operand to display a summary of all GBICs in the hows the GBIC type (see switchShow for an letter codes) and, for Serial ID GBIC, the vendor name and

-Use this command with the slot and portnumber operand to display detailed information about the Serial ID GBIC in that port.
+the slot and portnumber operand to display detailed Serial ID GBIC in that port.

-For Finisar "smart" GBICs, five additional fields are displayed: module temperature, received optical power, transmitted optical power (longwave only), laser diode drive current, and GBIC Voltage.
+ICs', five additional fields are displayed: module ptical power, transmitted optical power (longwave only), t, and GBIC Voltage.

+Operands

+This command has the following operands:

+slotnumber Specify the slot number in a StorageWorks Core switch.
+The slot number must be followed by a slash (/) and the port number.

 The StorageWorks Core switch has a total of 10 slots counted from 1 to 10.
-Slot number 5 and 6 are control processor cards, and slot 1 through 4 and 7 through 10 are switch cards.
+Slots number 5 and 6 are control processor cards, and slots 1 through 4 and 7 through 10 are switch cards.
 On each switch card, there are 16 ports counted from the bottom 0 to 15.
 A particular port must be represented by both slot number (1 through 4 or 7 through 10) and port number (0 through 15).

-Specify a port number.
+This operand is not required for switches that do not have blades. portnumber Specify a port number.
 Valid values for port number vary depending on the switch type.
 This operand is optional.